Claims Automation Made Cool – You Can Help

 So why reflect on this?
-There are exciting things happening at Guidewire, with automation at the core and built around the feedback we’ve received from our customers and the insurance community.
+There are exciting things happening at Guidewire, with claims solutions.
+Specifically, automation is at the core and is built around the feedback we’ve received from our customers and the insurance community.
 This feedback is an ongoing loop, and we’d appreciate the help of knowledgeable claims practitioners, including those in Australia, to guide us in our research.
 If you’re interested, please take this screening survey.
 One of our user experience researchers will review your responses and reach out to you.

 What do you need to do automation well?
 Start with a robust domain-aware process engine, one in which you’re not starting with a blank slate.
 Working with claims?
 You need a process engine that knows what a claim is and its lifecycle.